 There are many more problems which will comment and analyse during the day and the coming week.

 At IFF we believe there are better ways to check misinformation and threats to Indian elections.
 These can be achieved as per our fundamental rights guaranteed under the Constitution.
-The instant proposals seen alongside the recent MHA notification activating the 2009 interception rules is taking India close to a chinese model of censorship.
+The instant proposals seen alongside the recent MHA notification activating the 2009 interception rules is taking India close to a Chinese model of censorship.
 Yes, online platforms are problematic, they require fixes.
 But driving changes through a closed and secretive process in which measures that undermine fundamental rights is a harmful approach for all of us.

 To us the path to disinformation is by first checking and bringing in a comprehensive privacy law which brings the power and control of smartphones in the hands of ordinary Indians.
 This will help bring accountability to large data controllers, from online companies which target us with advertising that is used by political parties.
 We also need to focus on steps and support the Election Commission.
-But right now, today, we all need to push back and speak up to #SaveOurPrivacy and #RightToMeme
+But right now, today, we all need to do is push back and speak up to #SaveOurPrivacy and #RightToMeme